The bond that you share with your dog is a special thing. It brings you joy nearly every minute of your day – except when it’s time to vacuum.

 How to Reduce Loose Dog Hair Through Grooming

 Simply brushing your dog’s coat regularly makes a huge difference.
 How often you need to brush depends on your dog’s hair type and can range from once a day to once a month.
-Choose your brush wisely – coarser coats will benefit from a stiffer bristle brush whereas a wire-pin brush works better for curly, woolly coats.
-There are also a variety of tools that are designed for deshedding that can be very helpful.
-If you’re not sure what type to use, ask your vet or a professional groomer what they’d recommend for your dog.
+Choose your brush wisely, though.
+Coarser coats will benefit from a stiffer bristle brush whereas a wire-pin brush works better for curly, woolly coats.

 Regular baths can also cut down on shedding by removing loose hairs.
 Special de-shedding shampoos with moisturizers help hydrate the skin as well, creating stronger hair follicles, thus reducing shedding.
-Groomers are specially trained in deshedding services and could be an excellent option, even just a couple times a year, to help manage hair loss.

 Finally, remember that we said low humidity and static electricity are a perfect environment for attracting dog hair?
 Using a humidifier in your home can be helpful if the air is overly dry.
 The hair will still be present, but it won’t cling to fabrics quite as well.
 Plus, the extra humidity may help if your dog is dealing with any skin dryness.